colorfy-software/react-native-colorfy-template/README.md

   ```
 </details>

-## 💻 Contributions
+## 🤝 Contributing

 This template is a very opinionated approach to React Native apps that the team uses at colorfy.

-Therefore, we won't necessarily consider requests that do not align with our goals & vision.
+**Therefore, we won't necessarily consider requests that do not align with our goals/vision/use cases for this template.**

 However, feel free to voice your opinions if need be: our position might change!

 You can also consider doing so [_from the inside_](https://colorfy.me/jobs/) 👀…